Edgar Johan Kuusik

-Edgar Johan Kuusik (22 February 1888 in Valgjärve, Estonia – 3 August 1974 in Tallinn) was an Estonian architect (mostly freelance) and furniture and interior designer.
+Edgar Johan Kuusik (22 February 1888 – 3 August 1974) was an Estonian architect and furniture and interior designer.

 Biography

-Kuusik was born in Võrumaa, in Pikavärve mansion's masters family.
-1899-1906 he studied in Tartu Reaalkool and 1906–1914 in Riga Polytechnic Institute, which he graduated in 1914 as an architect.
-After graduation he travelled around Finland where he had hoped to return in autumn of 1914 to work in Eliel Saarinen's architectural bureau.
+Kuusik was born in Valgjärve, Võrumaa, into a family who were masters of the Pikajärve mansion.
+He studied at Tartu Reaalkool from 1899 to 1906 and, from 1906, at the Riga Polytechnic Institute, from which he graduated in 1914 as an architect.
+After graduation, he travelled around Finland, where he had hoped to return in the autumn of 1914 to work in Eliel Saarinen's architectural bureau.
 However, at the outbreak of World War One he was forced to change his plans.
-He couldn't find a job in Estonia so he decided to go to St. Petersburg where he worked for an architect named B. von Hueck.
-In World War I he worked as a commander for war remediation and in 1916-1918 he worked in Emperor Peter's maritime security building board in Tallinn, Pagari street.
-On 1 December 1918 he served in World War One as a volunteer.
-He was present at battles against Red army in Narva and Pihkva frontals, in Southern-Estonia and in Latvia.
-From May 1919 he started working as an officer deputy.
-He was released from service in May 1920, after which point he received the Cross of Freedom.
+He couldn't find a job in Estonia, so he decided to go to St. Petersburg where he worked for an architect named B. von Hueck.
+During World War I he worked as a commander for war remediation, and in 1916-1918, he worked in the construction department of the Peter the Great`s naval fortress in Tallinn, Pagari Street.
+He volunteered on 1.
+December 1918 to serve in the Estonian army during the Estonian war of Independence.
+He was present at battles against the Red Army in the Narva and Pihkva frontals, in Southern -Estonia, and in Latvia.
+From May 1919, he started working as an officer deputy.
+He was released from service in May 1920, after which point he received the Cross of Liberty.

-From 1920 to 1922 he worked in the road construction ministry as Eugen Habermann's helper.
-He was also part of Estonian Association of Architects which was formed in 1922.
-In 1922 Kuusik travelled around Germany and from 1923 to 1924 Italy and France.
-From year 1922 to 1937 he was a freelancer.
+From 1920 to 1922, he worked in the road construction ministry as Eugen Habermann's helper.
+He was also part of the Estonian Association of Architects which was formed in 1922.
+In 1922 Kuusik travelled around Germany and from 1923 to 1924, Italy and France.
+From the years 1922 to 1937, he was a freelancer.
 That is also the time when most of his architectural masterpieces were born.

 During World War II he worked as a German Technical Translator in Construction Management.
-The following years, 1944–1950, he was the head of the Department of interior design of the Estonian SSR, in 1946 he was a professor and from year 1950 he was lecturer at the Department of Architecture.
+The following years, 1944–1950, he was the head of the Department of interior design of the Estonian SSR, in 1946 he was a professor, and from the year 1950 he was a lecturer at the Department of Architecture.

 In 1945, Kuusik joined the Estonian SSR Architects' Union, but at the beginning of the 1950s he was removed from the list because of his past.
 From 1950 to 1952 Kuusik was expelled from the Estonian SSR Architects' Union, but he was still able to work as a lecturer at the State Institute of the Estonian SSR.
 In 1968 he was named as the sovereign architect of the Estonian SSR.

 In addition to the practical cultivation of architecture, Kuusk was also a productive writer in the section of the architecture.
 He has dealt with architecture as a symbol of Estonia and written about furniture and ornamentation, the content and form of the problem in architecture and other constructions related to the practical and theoretical questions.
 In 1973 Kuusik published the book "Construction Engineering", which became the architectural textbook for several generations of Estonian architects.

+Kuusik died in Tallinn in 1974.